Asset Manager’s New Way of Fund Reporting Outperforms

-Investment Reporting, SEC Reporting
+- Investment Reporting

 Shelley, a vice president of finance for an alternative asset manager, has helped modernize financial reporting processes for several companies.
 Her latest transformation project: revamping the asset manager’s private fund reporting.

-The first time Shelley helped reimagine old ways of working, she was leading the financial reporting function at one of Canada’s largest food retailers she was looking for a better way to compile reports rather than using desktop-based word processing documents.
+The first time Shelley helped reimagine old ways of working, she was leading the financial reporting function at one of Canada’s largest food retailers.
+She was looking for a better way to compile reports rather than using desktop-based word processing documents.

 “Traditional tools were just not collaborative enough,” she said.
 “You could only have one user working on the document at a time, and it created a bottleneck where each individual reviewer made edits on separate documents.
 All reviewer comments would be consolidated manually, and a single preparer would have to consolidate and address them all into the live document.”